Sourdough Shortbread Thumbprint Cookies

 • Buttery, tender shortbread texture

-• Subtle tang from sourdough discard (no sour flavor!)
+• Subtle tang from sourdough discard (no sour flavor- be sure to use recently fed starter!)

 • Classic, nostalgic bakery-style icing